TaigoI/Machine-Learning-for-Identify-Parkinson-s-Disease-Tremor/README.md

-# Machine Learning for Identify Parkinson Disease's Tremor
+# Machine Learning to Identify the Tremor Level on Individuals Diagnosed with Parkinson's Disease